Albury Wodonga Football Association: Albury Wodonga Football Association League Cup

 Currently the finals series also doubles as a "League Cup", where the top 8 teams play in a knockout style tournament over 3 weeks.

-Dockerty Cup and FFA Cup
+Dockerty Cup and Australia Cup

-Since the 2016 season Albury Wodonga Football Association clubs have taken part in the FFA Cup preliminary rounds, which also double as the initial rounds of the Dockerty Cup.
+Since the 2016 season Albury Wodonga Football Association clubs have taken part in the Australia Cup preliminary rounds, which also double as the initial rounds of the Dockerty Cup.
 Fixtures are randomly drawn as single-leg knockout matches.
 Currently all Victorian Regional Leagues clubs enter at the "First Qualifying Round", and only the last 4 Victorian clubs will qualify for the final rounds of the competition (at the Round of 32).
-To date, no Albury Wodonga Football Association club has advanced beyond the third preliminary round.
+To date, no Albury Wodonga Football Association club has advanced beyond the fourth round.